 We take a look at both of these companies at the same time because they are so similar.

 Are you interested in trading gold and silver on a short term basis?
 Do you want to profit from the rise in precious metals, but you don't need to have physical gold or silver?
-Take a look at our Plus500 review, you can easily trade in gold and silver on that platform.
+Take a look at our Plus500 review.
+A trader with a Plus500 account can trade CFDs on underlying financial instruments such as Forex, Stocks, Commodities, Options, and Indices.

 You can see a screenshot from the Goldmoney platform below.
 First you have to choose which precious metal you want to buy and where you want to store it (Silver in this example).